Low-Latency CMAF for Live Streaming at ScaleMarch 6, 2019

 We recently published a blog titled What Is CMAF, detailing the history and specifications of this format.
 Today, we’re looking closer at the part we’re most excited about: achieving low-latency streaming with chunked-encoded CMAF delivered via chunked transfer encoding.

 Wowza Streaming Engine is slated to support low-latency CMAF in the near future.
-Interested in receiving notification once this update is released?
-Sign up today and we’ll keep you in the loop.
+Interested in getting early access?

 CMAF File Containers

 A growing number of viewers abandon traditional satellite and cable services each year.
 But one feature has maintained the relevance of these broadcasts over streaming: the speedier delivery of live productions.

 Today, the majority of streaming traffic takes the form of HTTP-based adaptive bitrate video.
 While this technology delivers a great user experience to large audiences, it lacks the real-time playback that viewers demand.

 What’s more, competing protocols make the streaming landscape complex.
 The two most prolific HTTP-based packaging protocols are Apple HLS (HTTP Live Streaming) and MPEG-DASH (Dynamic Adaptive Streaming over HTTP).
 While HLS traditionally used the .ts format, DASH often took the form of .mp4 containers based on ISOBMFF.